Amir Azam Khan: Political career

-Housing and construction era
+Housing and construction sector

-Sardar Amir Azam sb. planned and assisted in the formation of the House Building Finance Corporation of Pakistan with the Finance Minister Muhammad Shoaib in 1962 to support the Low-Cost Housing Projects in the country.
-Since he had been the Rehabilitation & Refugee Minister of Pakistan therefore he was well aware of the refugee Problems in the country.
+Sardar Amir Azam assisted Finance Minister Muhammad Shoaib in the formation of the House Building Finance Corporation of Pakistan in 1962 to support the low-cost housing projects in the country.
+Since he had been the Rehabilitation & Refugee Minister of Pakistan, therefore, he was well aware of the refugee problems in the country.
 His aim was to provide low priced housing for low-income groups.
-He then formed the Al Azam Limited, Construction Company and was the first to introduce Low-Cost Housing in Pakistan in the private sector.
-Later the Al Azam project proved a milestone for others in Pakistan.
+He then formed the Al Azam Limited, a construction company and was the first to introduce low-cost housing in Pakistan in the private sector.
+Later, the Al Azam project proved a milestone for others in Pakistan.
 He remained engaged in housing and construction work until his death, and left a glorious past for the young generation to follow and act upon it.